-Our Continuous Temperature Monitoring program collects data to determine and analyze temperature trends and measure whether streams meet state minimum and maximum standards to support aquatic and environmental health.
+These data help us to determine and analyze temperature trends and determine whether streams meet state minimum and maximum standards to support aquatic and environmental health.

-We have also collected thermal images of many river systems.
+We also have thermal infrared images of several river systems.

-River and Stream Water Quality - Temperature Monitoring is a map-based application showing our continuous temperature water quality monitoring network.
-Temperature data is gathered from loggers at various stations July through September.
-As resources and locations allow, we are establishing more year-round temperature monitoring stations, and in some instances deploying seasonal oxygen monitoring.
+Freshwater Information Network is a map-based application showing all of our water quality information, including data for temperature.
+Temperature data are gathered from automatic loggers at various stations from July through September.
+As resources and locations allow, we are establishing more year-round temperature monitoring stations, and in some instances, we deploy seasonal oxygen monitors.

-We generally deploy the loggers that collect summer data by early July and retrieve them in late September.
-We usually swap out the loggers at our year-round stations following a similar (June-September) schedule.
+We generally deploy the loggers that collect summer data by early July and retrieve them in late September and usually swap out the loggers at our year-round stations following a similar (June – Sept.) schedule.

 Thermal infrared and video river surveys

 We conducted infrared river surveys of several rivers in 2003 – 2004 from small planes equipped with cameras and infrared sensors.
 These multicolored images show warm and cold spots in the river systems and are useful for detecting cool versus warm streams within a watershed, cool reaches within a stream, and cool habitats within a reach.